-Moisture intrusion in a wall system can cause numerous building defects as well as health ailments for building occupants.
-This course will review the cause and effects of moisture intrusion and will discuss how fiber cement panels can be used as a rainscreen to mitigate this moisture.
-We will identify different rainscreen technologies and ASTM and AAMA testing standards that measure their performance.
+Moisture intrusion in a wall system can be the cause of building defects, as well as health ailments for the building's occupants, making rainscreens a very important tool in water mitigation.
+This course will review the cause and effects of moisture intrusion, and more specifically the forces that drive rainwater into a building.
+We will identify different rainscreen technologies and ASTM testing standards that measure their performance.
+We will discuss fiber cement panels and how they can be used as a rainscreen to reduce moisture build-up, rotting interior walls and mold growth.
 By the end of the course you will understand basic design approaches and guidelines for installing fiber cement panels as a rainscreen.

 Thermal insulation aids in stabilizing process temperatures; can minimize moisture condensation on below ambient temperature piping surfaces; increases fire protection; and contributes to noise abatement.
 Personnel protection against burn injury is a major benefit from thermal insulation.
 The Occupational Safety and Health Administration (OSHA) requires that “all exposed steam and hot-water pipes within 7 feet of the floor or working platform or within 15 inches measured horizontally from stairways, ramps, or fixed ladders shall be covered with an insulating material, or guarded in such manner as to prevent contact.
 In addition, the Insulation Institute provides other succinct reasons for insulating pipes beyond many current state and local code thickness requirements.